draff1800/user-service/README.md

 # User Service
 ![Development Status](https://img.shields.io/badge/status-in%20development-yellow)

-A microservice which handles user registration, authentication and account management.
+An Express.js microservice which handles user registration, authentication and account management.

 This is an enterprise-grade codebase aligned with industry best practices, demonstrating proficiency in backend development.